backube/snapscheduler/helm/snapscheduler/README.md

     via leader election.
 - `image.repository`: `quay.io/backube/snapscheduler`
   - The location of the operator container image
+- `image.image`: `""`
+  - If set, it will override the `.repository` and `.tagOverride` fields to allow specifying a specific container and SHA to deploy
 - `image.tagOverride`: `""`
   - If set, it will override the operator container image tag.
 The default tag is set per chart version and can be viewed (as `appVersion`) via `helm show